EigenFlowIO/PaperStack/README.md

 ---

-### Future Plans
+## Future Work

-#### Enhancements and Additional Features:
+- **Clean and revise initial codebase.**
-- **Expanded user input options, including:**
+- **Add more fields for user inputs, including:**
-  - Additional context for AI guidance
+  - Additional context to guide the AI's understanding
-  - Support for various fields of study
+  - Additional fields of study
-  - User-defined key points, arguments, and hypotheses
+  - Key points or arguments the user wants included
-  - Methodology, data, and result inputs
+  - User prompted hypotheses, methodology, data, and results
+  - Preferred philosophical frameworks or schools of thought
-  - Specific works for reference
+  - Specific philosophers or works to reference
-  - Citation style preferences
-  - Inclusion of discussion
-  - Customizable writing styles (academic, accessible, narrative)
+  - Writing style preference (academic, accessible, narrative)
+- **Include tools for quality analysis, such as:**
+  - Cosine Similarity of Consecutive Sentences
+  - Lexical Overlap Score
+  - N-gram Repetition Count
+  - Compression Ratio
+  - TF-IDF Similarity per Paragraph
+  - Sentence Cohesion Score
+  - Lexical Chain Analysis
+  - Discourse Connective Count
+  - Topic Flow Consistency (TF-IDF Shift)
+  - Entity Grid Model

-- **Refining the Attribution Scanner:**
+- **Refine and improve the attribution scanner.**
-  - Integration with citation databases like Google Scholar and field-specific OAI-PMH repositories for citation validation.
+- **Link to a database of works like Google Scholar and field-specific OAI-PMH databases to validate works cited.**

-- **Specialized AI Models:**
-  - Fine-tuned models for editing, revision, in-text attribution, and citation insertion.

-- **Web UI Development:**
-  - Migration to a web-based interface for improved user experience.

 ---